Kewejuankenobie/Rubik-s-Cube/README.md

 Cube is now multicolored, but not shown properly

 3/24 Beginning work on recoloring pieces, may have to reformat how colors are seen in program (list instead of dic)

+3/28 R and R' move now works as expected